eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/specification.md

 where it is possible, the ambiguity is resolved in favour of the specification statement.

+### Definite specification

+The Ceylon typechecker ensures that values are *definitely specified* (e.g. that they are specified before they are used, and that they are not respecified).

+These checks can be disabled using the [`late`](../../annotation/late/) annotation.

 ### Execution

 After the specification statement and for the rest of the scope of the reference it